N3RDIUM/AstroPi/README.md

 - [ ] Create some sample images

 ##  CODE
+- [ ] Developer mode: for development on non-pi devices
 - [ ] Create a startup script for the raspberry pi which runs git pull and starts the server
 - [ ] Display integration
 - [ ] Major UI overhaul